 1) I don’t care how you achieve a higher budget deficit if it’s necessary.
 Depending on your politics you might want more spending.
 Or you might prefer tax cuts.
 I generally prefer tax cuts in this environment because we’re not going to get more spending (I am in favor of things like infrastructure spending or real investment, but that’s a different story).
 But the point is, you don’t have to bring politics into all of this to understand my main points here.
 A larger deficit can be achieved regardless of your politics.
 Bush did it with tax cuts, Obama did it with spending.
 So leave your politics at the door for a minute.

 2) The USA is not Greece.
-It has no solvency risk as in “running out of money” because it harnesses its banking system to provide funding.
+It has no solvency risk as in “running out of money” because it harnesses its banking system and central bank to provide funding.
 Yes, Primary Dealers are required to make markets in government debt so there is never a risk of bond auctions failing or yields surging due to solvency constraints (yes, yields can rise due to inflation constraints but that’s a different story).
 In this regard, the US monetary system is arranged in a way that is totally opposite of Greece’s system which has a very real solvency constraint.
+(This doesn’t mean inflation couldn’t result in currency and bond rejection!).
 Click here for more details on this.

 3) The USA remains mired in a balance sheet recession.
 If you think of the monetary system like the human body you can imagine it like a system of flows (click here for a more detailed explanation).
 Like blood moving through the body, money moves through an economy generating revenues, incomes, spending power, etc. When the credit crisis hit that flow halted.
 And the government turned it back on through their spending policies.
 In a normal environment the private sector would do most of the heavy lifting.
 People would be borrowing, spending, investing, etc, but the borrowing mechanism is broken because the private balance sheets are not yet healthy enough to sustain a recovery on their own.
 This is abundantly clear from the latest NY Fed Houshold Debt report which showed that borrowing is still very weak.
 And it’s important to understand that in normal times the private sector increases its flow in accordance with borrowing (because loans which create deposits are the primary form of money in our monetary system).